 full-time, hands-on, experience or claims that he has more years of

-full-time teaching experience than he actually has) - sometimes the
+full-time teaching experience than he actually has) - often the

-individual even has no tournament experience himself or a USCF rating! ; and
+individual even has no tournament experience himself or even a USCF rating! ; and

-The individual attempts to hire anyone he can find willing to teach a chess
+to hire anyone he can find willing to teach a chess class (or classes)

 problem for those running this type of business model is that it is